jzhao16/personal-website/_pages/about.md

   - /about/
   - /about.html
 ---
 {% include base_path %}

 <div align="justify">
-Data science, data engineering, and software engineering professional with 6+ years of experience in cloud-based SaaS environments.
+Data science, data engineering, and software development professional with 8+ years of experience in cloud-based SaaS environments.
 Extensive research and development experience in applying machine learning, deep learning, and reinforcement learning models to solve real-world problems in search and recommendation, fraud detection, and credit risk assessment.
-Proven ability to work with big data ecosystems and cloud infrastructure to deliver scalable and reliable solutions.
+Proven ability to work in big data ecosystems and cloud infrastructure to deliver scalable and reliable solutions.
 </div>

-* **Programming Languages**: Python, Scala, Java, R, SQL, Unix Shell.
+* **Programming Languages**: Python, Scala, Java, R, SQL, Linux Shell Scripting.
-* **Data Science & ML Platform**: Numpy, Pandas, Scikit-Learn, H2O.ai, MLflow, Vertex AI.
+* **Data Science & ML Platform**: Numpy, Pandas, PyTorch, Scikit-Learn, H2O.ai, Vertex AI.
-* **Big Data & Cloud Platform**: AWS EMR - Apache Spark, GCP DataFlow - Apache Beam.
+* **Big Data & Cloud Platform**: AWS EMR, GCP DataFlow, Apache Spark, Snowpark
-* **Workflow Orchestrator**: Airflow, Oozie.
+* **Workflow Orchestrator**: Airflow, Oozie, DBT, MLflow.

 <!--
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.